ssdeaton/finance-agent/README.md

 The loop follows these steps:

-1. Send user prompt to Claude with available tools
+1. Send the user's query to Claude along with a list of available tools
-2. Claude decides which tools to use (if any)
+2. Claude decides which tools to use, if any
 3. Execute the requested tools
 4. Return results to Claude
 5. Claude processes results and either: